Meet our leadership team

 At the Student PIRGs, you’ll work alongside some of the best organizers in the country — people who have been doing this work for more than 30 years.
 Find out more about some of the people you’ll be working with.

-Dan directs the national political strategy and grant fundraising for the Student PIRGs.
-Dan has managed successful campaigns from coast to coast to cap global warming pollution, fight the high cost of higher education and make voting more accessible for students.
-She got her start as an intern with CALPIRG Students, and has gone on to recruit and train hundreds of students and staff on public interest campaigns.
+Dan began her career in college as a student leader with CALPIRG, where she helped to bring high-speed rail to California.
+In her current role she directs the national political strategy for the Student PIRGs.
+She advises staff and students on strategic campaign plans and amplifies our work with coalition partners and at conferences.
+Dan has managed successful campaigns to cap global warming pollution, fight the high cost of higher education, and make voting more accessible for students.
 Dan lives in St. Petersburg, Florida, where she is an avid cyclist and climber.

 New Voters Project Director

 Manny began his career in college as a student leader with CALPIRG.
 Now he works with staff and students to make sure the largest voting block in the country is activated and empowered.
 Previously the executive director of Change Corps, Manny has extensive experience leading campaigns, including working with MoveOn.org Political Action to get out the vote in swing states in 2014, and with Everytown for Gun Safety to pass gun safety legislation in Oregon.
 Manny lives in Denver, where he enjoys running, playing pool and trivia with friends.